IronCoreLabs/ironoxide-swig-bindings/android/examples/Example_Application/README.md

 # IronOxide-Android Example Application

-This application provides a simple UI for encrypting/decrypting data with the IronCore service.
+This application provides a simple UI for encrypting/decrypting data with IronCore's Android SDK.
 Its purpose is to give an example of depending on ironoxide-android, loading the native library, and making various SDK calls.

 <img src="Screenshot.png" alt="Screenshot" width="300"/>